 While the Home Energy Loan Program is available statewide, not all lenders are available in all parts of the state, and underwriting criteria vary slightly by lender.
-Michigan Saves offers lenders the choice of adopting a minimum 600 credit score or a minimum 640 credit score.
+Michigan Saves offers lenders the choice of lending to applicants with credit scores less than 640.
 Currently, all participating lenders allow credit scores of 640 and above.
 Participating lenders, and their minimum accepted credit score, are listed on the Michigan Saves website (see http://michigansaves.org/contractors/?tab=lenders).
+For further details regarding the available lenders, loan amounts, terms, and rates available, log in to NGEN, navigate to "Links", and click on the residential offering matrix.